In

 Like the Sun, the Dawn looks down on all alike:

-She, verily, exceeding vast to look on, debarreth from her light nor kin nor stranger.
+"She, verily, exceeding vast to look on, debarreth from her light nor kin nor stranger.

-Proud of her spotless form she, brightly shining, turneth not from the high nor from the humble.
+Proud of her spotless form she, brightly shining, turneth not from the high nor from the humble."
 (RV 1 124 6, Griffiths)

-For those who consider that Brigit has connections with the law and justice, perhaps in the guise of Bríg ambue, the jurist who is said in the Irish law tracts to have intervened in or corrected judgements made by Sencha, king Conchobar's judge, these attributes of Dawn may be potent.
+For those who consider that Brigit has connections with the law and justice, perhaps in the guise of Bríg ambue (the jurist who is said in the Irish law tracts to have intervened in or corrected judgements made by Sencha, king Conchobar's judge) these attributes of Dawn may be potent.

 Dawn as a Provider of Riches

-Arise!
+"Arise!
 The breath, the life, again hath reached us: darkness hath passed away and light approacheth.

-She for the Sun hath left a path to travel we have arrived where men prolong existence.
+She for the Sun hath left a path to travel, we have arrived where men prolong existence.

 Singing the praises of refulgent Mornings with his hymn’s web, the priest, the poet, rises.

-Shine then to-day, rich Maid, on him who lauds thee, shine down on us the gift of life and offspring.
+Shine then to-day, rich Maid, on him who lauds thee, shine down on us the gift of life and offspring."

-Perhaps the idea of a dawn goddess as midwife might have developed from the concept of one who is herself reborn each day and then awakens mortals into life?
+Perhaps the idea of a goddess as midwife might have developed from the concept of one who is herself reborn each day and then awakens mortals into life?

-There is an inscription at Corbridge on Hadrian’s Wall to caelestis Brigantia, celestial or heavenly Brigantia, which would be consistent with a dawn goddess who is seen on high – the High One.
+There is an inscription at Corbridge on Hadrian’s Wall to caelestis Brigantia, celestial or heavenly Brigantia, which would be consistent with a Dawn goddess who is seen on high – the High One.
 In the past I’ve considered that it might refer to a sun goddess but a dawn goddess is just as possible.

 Dawn as a Provider of Riches

-Arise!
+"Arise!
 The breath, the life, again hath reached us: darkness hath passed away and light approacheth.

-She for the Sun hath left a path to travel we have arrived where men prolong existence.
+She for the Sun hath left a path to travel, we have arrived where men prolong existence.

 Singing the praises of refulgent Mornings with his hymn’s web, the priest, the poet, rises.

-Shine then to-day, rich Maid, on him who lauds thee, shine down on us the gift of life and offspring.
+Shine then to-day, rich Maid, on him who lauds thee, shine down on us the gift of life and offspring."

-Perhaps the idea of a dawn goddess as midwife might have developed from the concept of one who is herself reborn each day and then awakens mortals into life?
+Perhaps the idea of a goddess as midwife might have developed from the concept of one who is herself reborn each day and then awakens mortals into life?

-There is an inscription at Corbridge on Hadrian’s Wall to caelestis Brigantia, celestial or heavenly Brigantia, which would be consistent with a dawn goddess who is seen on high – the High One.
+There is an inscription at Corbridge on Hadrian’s Wall to caelestis Brigantia, celestial or heavenly Brigantia, which would be consistent with a Dawn goddess who is seen on high – the High One.
 In the past I’ve considered that it might refer to a sun goddess but a dawn goddess is just as possible.

 bondmaid Broicsech will give birth to a daughter “conspicuous, radiant, who will